 Other amenities include complimentary Wi-Fi, international newspapers and magazines, and flight departure and arrival monitors.

 All services are a-la-carte.
-The default package (which is offered to members of lounge networks such as Priority Pass) includes a shower and breakfast, while massages and private rooms can be purchased as add-ons.
+The default package includes a shower and breakfast, while massages and private rooms can be purchased as add-ons.
 A shower-only option (without breakfast) is also available.